bemasc/risav/draft-xu-risav.md

 ## Threat models

-In general, RISAV seeks to provide a strong defense against arbitrary active attackers who are external to the source and destination AS.
+In general, RISAV seeks to provide a strong defense against arbitrary active attackers who are external to the source and destination ASes.
 However, different RISAV modes and configurations offer different security properties.

 ### Replay attacks